Actual Freedom – The Actual Freedom Mailing List Correspondence

 RESPONDENT: Why?

 RICHARD: Because what one is, as a flesh and blood body only (sans the entire affective faculty/ identity in toto), is not separate from that pristine purity of the perfection of the infinitude/ absoluteness which this universe actually is.
-Vis.:
+Viz.:

 • [Richard]: ‘... the very stuff of this body (and all bodies) is the very same-same stuff as the stuff of the universe in that it comes out of the ground in the form of the carrots and lettuce and milk and cheese, and whatever else is consumed, in conjunction with the air breathed and the water drunk and the sunlight absorbed.

 I am nothing other than that ... that is what I am, literally’.
+(Richard, Actual Freedom List, No. 44e, 11 October 2003a).

 Were you to hold a hand up before the eyes, palm towards the face, and rotate it slowly to its obverse – all the while considering that the very stuff the hand is comprised of is as old as the universe – whilst looking from the front of the eyes, as it were (and not through the eyes), then what I am reporting/ describing/ explaining may very well become apparent as an experiential understanding.